raspberrypilearning/sunset/en/step_3.md

 --- /task ---

 --- task ---
-Add a `mouse x` and type the number 4 into to the empty fields.
+Add a `mouse x`{:class="block3sensing"} and type the number 4 into to the empty fields.
 ```blocks3
 when green flag clicked
 forever